AdaCore/spark2014/lrm/source/introduction.rst

 |SPARK| will be amenable to a range of formal analyses, including but not limited to:

-- Data-flow analysis, which considers the initialization of variables and the direction of data flow into and out of subprograms.
+- Data-flow analysis, which considers the initialization of variables and the data dependences of subprograms (which parameters and variables get read or written).

-- Information-flow analysis, which also considers the coupling between the inputs and outputs of a subprogram.
+- Information-flow analysis, which also considers the coupling between the inputs and outputs of a subprogram (which input values of parameters and variables influence which output values).
 The term *flow analysis* is used to mean data-flow analysis and information-flow analysis taken together.

 - Formal verification of robustness properties.
 In Ada terminology, this refers to the proof that certain predefined checks, such as the ones which could raise